kimhandole/dino-forest/README.md

 ```

 ### Scrolling Speed
-Scrolling speed is increased as obstacles are deleted
+Scrolling speed is increased as obstacles are deleted.
 ```
 // delete obstacle
 if (obstacleToDeleteIdx) {